-The basic concept of Plastic Extrusion may sound simple, but this process is powerful, strong, efficient, and adaptable.
-The roots of extrusion date back to 1852, when Alexander Parkes first applied the idea to form metal filaments.
-Over the years, this technique has evolved and is now central to plastic and rubber manufacturing worldwide.
+The basic concept of plastic extrusion process may sound simple, but this process is powerful, strong, efficient, and adaptable.
+In fact, the roots of extrusion date back to 1852, when Alexander Parkes first applied the idea to form metal filaments.
+Over the years, this technique has evolved and is now central to plastic and rubber manufacturing Worldwide.

 How the Plastic Extrusion Process Works?